GauntStrelok/emote-widget-simple/README.md

 secondsToRain | 10 | Determines for how long emotes will be created. secondsToWaitForRain | 23 | How long to wait to start raining emotes again after they are stopped. numTimesToRepeat | 1 | The number of times to repeat.
 Use -1 for continuous raining emotes!!
+`Defaults are rough values I found good enough during development.
+If you feel yours are better let me know so I can compare.`

 `Examples:`
 - `file:///C:/path/to/emote-widget-simple/screen-display.html?channel=itsatreee&numTimesToRepeat=1`